iamjosephmj/Rx-Clean/README.md

 ### Why is this important ?

-When you take a real software development, Implementing an architecture have one common - to maintain the complexity of your codebase.
-This may not be a big issue if the codebase are small, but trust me, this is be real lifesaver when it come to larger ones.
+When you take a real software development, Implementing an architecture have one common goal - to maintain the complexity of your codebase.
+This may not be a big issue if the codebase is small, but trust me, this will be a real lifesaver when for larger ones.

 ### The Approach